 This post may contain affiliate links.
 Please read our disclosure policy.

-Ingredients in the Spring Mix Lunch Salad
+Ingredients in this Simple Spring Mix Lunch Salad:

-To keep the Spring harvest vibe alive but also keep it simple, I identified three main Spring ingredients that could be found at most grocery stores.
 What’s even better is that these ingredients are on the cheaper side during Spring time when they are in season (at least here in Seattle where I bought them).
-Here are the main Spring ingredients of the salad:
+Here are the ingredients I used in the salad, and a little info on each:

 How to customize the Spring Mix Lunch Salad: